 - Halogen heaters: Halogen heaters consist of a heating element protected by a grille.
 The heating elements contain a filament and halogen gas.
-The filament is heated using electric current, producing strong heat waves.
+The filament is heated using an electric current, producing strong heat waves.
 The halogen helps to get the heat around in gentle, infrared radiation.

 Factors to Consider When Choosing a Best Electric Wall Heater for Bathroom

 Bathroom wall heaters come in endless styles and designs.
 The following are a few key factors to consider when shopping.